edgelesssys/contrast/docs/docs/howto/workload-deployment/deployment-file-preparation.md

 # Prepare deployment files

-To run your Kubernetes workloads as Confidential Containers, you'll need to make a few adjustments to your deployment files.
+To run your Kubernetes workloads as confidential containers with Contrast, you'll need to make a few adjustments to your deployment files.
 This section walks you through the required changes and highlights important security considerations for your application.

 ## Applicability